top of page

 At its core, fat loss comes down to creating a calorie deficit—burning more energy than you consume.
 However, how you achieve that deficit matters.
 Drastic cuts might work short-term, but they often lead to burnout, cravings, and muscle loss.
 For men juggling work, responsibilities, and social life, sustainability is key.

 Strength training should remain a priority during fat loss.
 It helps preserve muscle mass, which keeps your metabolism more active and maintains your physique.
 Cardio can support fat loss, but it shouldn’t replace resistance training.
-A mix of both—done consistently—is far more effective.
+A mix of both—done consistently—is far more effective, and a broader approach to HIIT, cardio, and fat loss can help men choose the right balance.

 Nutrition should be structured but flexible.
 Focus on whole foods, control portion sizes, and prioritize protein to help manage hunger and maintain muscle.
 You don’t need to eliminate your favorite meals—just manage frequency and quantity.